 I have heard many people simply cite ED&I ‘is the right thing to do’, but I believe it is much more than that and it is incumbent on everyone to play their part in moving the dial; being inclusive needs to become an embedded part of the company’s culture and DNA.

-Having a welcoming, supportive, safe and fair workplace for everybody to be themselves helps to build a competitive advantage by enhancing our capacity for innovation and creativity and support each employee to perform at their very best.
+Having a welcoming, supportive, safe and fair workplace for everybody to be themselves helps to build a competitive advantage by enhancing our capacity for innovation and creativity and supporting each employee to perform at their very best.

 The business case for ED&I includes meeting current and future skills demands, broadening talent pools, retaining experts, achieving greater creativity and innovation, strengthening the employee experience and enhancing business performance.